hollyjalopy/d9book/book/bq.md

 ```

-Here is the method which actually does the work.
+Here is the method that actually does the work.
 Most of the code is for
 information reporting.
 The actual work is in the `foreach $nids as $nid`
 loop: